 And if you compromise on your oral hygiene, it can further develop into flu complications such as sinus infections, bronchitis, pneumonia or even heart attacks.

 Therefore, keep the bacterial count in your mouth as minimal as possible by brushing your teeth well (for at least 3–5 minutes) before and after sleep.

 Remember to brush your tongue as well because the thin white coating (developed as a result of post food consumption) on your tongue is food for bacteria inside your mouth.

 As important as oral hygiene, keep your hands germ-free with frequent washing.

-Did you know that flu virus thrives in an acidic body?
+Did you know that flu viruses thrive in an acidic body?

 When your body turns acidic, it means that you have taken in too much acid-forming substances that cause the pH level of your blood to drop from its usual slightly-alkaline (pH of 7.35–7.45) state.

-When this occurs, your body will attempt with all its might to purge the acidic components via your lungs and kidneys and at the same time, pull the alkaline resources from your body or food intake to help elevate the pH value back to its performing level.
+When this occurs, your body system will attempt with all its might to purge the acidic components via your lungs and kidneys.
+At the same time, it'll pull the alkaline resources from your body or food intake to help elevate the pH value back to its performing level.